Abhishek-Mali-Personal/gqlgen-demo-example/README.md

 ```shell
 go run github.com/vektah/dataloaden CompanyLoader int '*example/models.Company'
 ```
-Above is the how you run dataloaden to get CompanyLoader The above command has 4 parts `go run github.com/vektah/dataloaden` line will run the dataloaden `CompanyLoader` is the name you want to give to your dataloader `int` is you can say is the primary key's datatype but infact it is the datatype of the variable which we will be using to fetch the Data of that Object and last  `*example/models.Company` is the datatype of the object or the object you want to return.
+Above is how you run dataloaden to get CompanyLoader The above command has 4 parts `go run github.com/vektah/dataloaden` line will run the dataloaden `CompanyLoader` is the name you want to give to your dataloader `int` is you can say is the primary key's datatype but in fact it is the datatype of the variable which we will be using to fetch the Data of that Object and last  `*example/models.Company` is the datatype of the object or the object you want to return.

-You have already seen the working of datatloaden so lets create data loader for all models.
+You have already seen the working of datatloaden so let's create data loader for all models.

 1. First of all go to dataloader directory
 ```shell